Quadrics in arithmetic statistics: Proof of Theorem for .

 \subsection{Reduction to point counting.}

-We run the same argument as above, except our notation follows Bhargava-Ho's \cite{chapterthree-bhargava-ho-website} rather than Ruth's \cite{chapterthree-ruth's-thesis}, and we appeal in the end to part (f) of Theorem $1.1$ of Bhargava-Ho's \cite{chapterthree-bhargava-ho-website} (rather than Theorem $3.1$ of Bhargava-Shankar's \cite{chaptertwo-bhargava-shankar-2-selmer}) to calculate the product of local densities.
-Because otherwise the argument is essentially the same as in the previous section (in fact it is easier, since in the circle method argument we deal with a quadric in eight variables instead of five) we will be significantly more terse in this section.
+We run an argument similar to the above, except our notation follows Bhargava-Ho's \cite{chapterthree-bhargava-ho-website} rather than Ruth's \cite{chapterthree-ruth's-thesis}, and we appeal in the end to part (f) of Theorem $1.1$ of Bhargava-Ho's \cite{chapterthree-bhargava-ho-website} (rather than Theorem $3.1$ of Bhargava-Shankar's \cite{chaptertwo-bhargava-shankar-2-selmer}) to calculate the product of local densities.
+Because the analytic part of the argument is essentially the same as in the previous section (in fact it is easier, since in the circle method argument we deal with a quadric in eight variables instead of five) we will be significantly more terse in this section.

 Again, we follow the notation in Bhargava-Ho's \cite{chapterthree-bhargava-ho-website} (the relevant parametrization is by triply symmetric hypercubes).
 Let $V := 2\otimes \Sym_3(2)$, the space of pairs of "threes-in" binary cubic forms.
 Let $G$ be the image in $\GL(V)$ of $\{(g,h)\in \GL_2\times \GL_2 : \det{g}\cdot (\det{h})^3 = 1\}$, acting in the evident way on $2\otimes \Sym_3(2)$ (the first $\GL_2$ on the first factor via the standard representation, and the second $\GL_2$ on the second via the induced action on $\Sym_3$ of the standard representation).
 Note that $G\cong (\SL_2\times \SL_2)/\mu_2$.